FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 In this lab, we want you to practice wizarding an interactive device as discussed in class.
 We will focus on **audio** as the main modality for interaction but there is no reason these general techniques can't extend to **video**, **haptics** or other interactive mechanisms.
 In fact, you are welcome to add those to your project if they enhance your design!

-## Prep for Lab 3: Get the Latest Content
+## Prep for Part 1: Get the Latest Content
 As always, pull updates from the class lab-hub to both your Pi and your own GitHub repo.
 As we discussed in the class, there are 2 ways you can do so:

 **\[recommended\]**Option 1: On the Pi, `cd` to your `Interactive-Lab-Hub`, pull the updates from upstream (class lab-hub) and push the updates back to your own GitHub repo.
 You will need the personal access token for this.